 How will my vet treat grape or raisin toxicity?

-There’s no direct antidote so the key to a successful outcome is early treatment.
-Your vet may administer a drug to make your dog sick or give them a treatment called activated charcoal which helps to clear away toxins left in the intestines.
+There’s no direct antidote for grape or raisin toxicity so the key to a successful outcome is early treatment.
+It’s likely the vet will place your dog on intravenous fluids (a drip) to support renal function and for rehydration.
+They may also administer a drug to make your dog sick and/or give them a treatment called activated charcoal which helps to clear away toxins left in the intestines.